starikcetin/Eflatun.SceneReference/README.md

 1. The asset with the given address either doesn't exist or is not a scene.
 To fix this, make sure you provide the address of a valid scene.

-2. The scene GUID to Address Map is outdated.
+2. The Scene GUID to Address Map is outdated.
 To fix this, you can either manually run the generator, or enable generation triggers.
 It is highly recommended to keep all the generation triggers enabled.

-You cannot avoid this exception.
-It indicates that there is a bug in your project.

 > **Note**<br/>
 > This exception will never be thrown if addressables support is disabled.